MrGasS/blueSCSI-evolved/README.md

 blueSCSI (evolved) gives you the ability to install it into your PowerBook laptop.

-Install a 2.0mm pin header, maybe a 90° degree one, install it accordingly to your PowerBook SCSI connector (40 pin or 50).
+Install a 2.0mm pin header, maybe a 90° degree one, accordingly to your PowerBook SCSI connector (40 pin or 50).

-After you installed it, cut the "boxed" pins like the example:
+After you installed it, cut the "boxed" pins like this 40 pin install example:

 ![front](pictures/bluescsi-Powerbook-CUT-THIS-PIN.png)

 As you can see from the back of the board, you can install a diode in D6 and then short JP3 to power the entire board from PowerBook's 5V pins.
 During tests this worked, but wasn't mandatory as the board also powered itself from TERMPWR/TPWR pin on PowerBook connector: if this way works for you (D5 must be present) omit shorting JP3 and soldering D6.

 LED feature was inspired from the original RaSCSI Reloaded 2.4 board but I didn't tested this yet, use this feature at your own risk.
 To connect EXTERNAL_LED (STM32 pin 5 / A0) to PB_LED (PB pin 8) just short JP4.

 ![front](pictures/bluescsi-powerbook-header-back.png)